Hong Kong police arrest 'Grandma Wong' activist | DW | 31.05.2021

 Hong Kong's Security Bureau on Saturday banned a pro-democracy alliance from holding a vigil to commemorate the crackdown for a second year running.

-Taking part in an unauthorized assembly on June 4 could result in up to 5 years in jail, while advertising the event could lead to a 12-month sentence, the bureau warned.
+Taking part in an unauthorized assembly on June 4 could result in up to five years in jail, while advertising the event could lead to a 12-month sentence, the bureau warned.

 Wong turned up on Sunday afternoon, despite the ban.
 She was holding a sign that read "32, June 4, Tiananmen's lament," referring to the 32nd anniversary of the crackdown.
 She was also carrying a yellow umbrella — a symbol of Hong Kong's democracy movement.